etetoolkit/ete/sdoc/tutorial/tutorial_drawing.rst

 to nodes.

-Images can be rendered as **PNG**, **PDF** or **SVG** files using the :func:`TreeNode.render` method or interactively visualized using a built-in Graphical User Interface (GUI) invoked by the :func:`TreeNode.show` method.
+Images can be rendered as **PNG**, **PDF** or **SVG** files using the :func:`Tree.render` method or interactively visualized using a built-in Graphical User Interface (GUI) invoked by the :func:`Tree.show` method.

 Interactive visualization of trees
 ==================================